lilwon/lilwon.github.io/_posts/2024-05-05-First-Mechanical-Keyboard-Build.md

 My gateway to mechanical keyboards was the Corsair Vengeance K65 Compact with Cherry MX Red switches.
 I bought the Corsair keyboard the beginning of 2016.
 Back then I used to play osu! a lot
-and the keyboard would help me press keys faster as it is a linear switch.
+and the keyboard would help me press keys faster since it was a linear switch.
 A couple of months later in 2016, I bought a Ducky One TKL which I'm still using to this day, even at this moment...

-The Corsair keyboard might get retired very soon since the right `Ctrl` and `Shift` key are beginning to stick.
+The Corsair keyboard might retire very soon as the right `Ctrl` and `Shift` key are beginning to stick.
 I tried taking the Corsair apart because it might just need lubricant but the switches are soldered to the PCB.